 The idea of ‘literary’ or ‘elite’ magic returns with discussion of the societies devoted to ritual magic which arose in the nineteenth century, starting with the description of a bizarre duel with pistols between rival magicians in Paris in 1893.

 The nineteenth century magicians had the entire esoteric tradition of the early-modern era to work with, merging the so-called Egyptian Mysteries, with Rosicrucianism, Freemasonry and Enlightenment ideas such as Mesmerism.
 At the same time a post-colonial magic movement was underway in America which introduced pre-Columbian and African beliefs and practices into the religion introduced by the colonialists.
 The tradition of ‘literary magic’ was maintained through Kardec’s Spiritist movement which sought to reconcile esoteric and scientific traditions.

-The book concludes with a chapter on the growth New-Age and neo-Pagan magic, which however seeks to give only a brief account of the sources of contemporary practices.
+The book concludes with a chapter on the growth of New-Age and neo-Pagan magic, which however seeks to give only a brief account of the sources of contemporary practices.

-This is a massive, and expensive, compilation coming to 800 pages with its extensive bibliography and index, and is not intended for the general reader or the contemporary practitioner.
-But although it is written by and for academics it does not descend into the deliberately opaque style of too many works aimed a similar readership and will be accessible to many people with a more general interest in the topics covered.
+This is a massive, and expensive, compilation coming to 800 pages with its extensive bibliography and index, and is not intended for the general reader or the contemporary magical practitioner.
+But although it is written by and for academics it does not descend into the deliberately opaque style of too many works aimed a similar readership and will be accessible to most people with a more general interest in the topics covered.

 This will certainly be a standard reference work for students of this particular fascinating strand of social history and should be part of any academic history reference collection. -- John Rimmer.